7RU7H/CTFs/TryHackMe/Markdown/Squid-Game/Squid-Game-Help-Thorough.md

 Also `Right-Click` the `xfce-terminal` Windows once run and set the scrollback to 10000.

+TIL - People love Macros in [Excel and the darkness inside it](https://www.youtube.com/watch?v=xydcP31wVRk)
 ## My Scenario

 Fixed this to reflect actually finding from QB methods